ernesto-sun/ConfiMailPHP/README.md

 ```

-Note: You might have to adapt the src-arguments to point to _3p/securimage/
+Note: You might have to adapt the src-arguments to point to _3p/securimage/ wherever it is at your server.

 #### The Captcha Input: